|

 updates.
 The controlling algorithm does not require this information, so

 failure to do so will only be reported (non-fatally) in verbose mode.
+Unless the -H option is given, the initialisation checks for a critical

 temperature source.
 If one is found temperature throttling is implicitly